Sing to the LORD, all the earth, announce his salvation, day after day.

 Would you like to take a deeper role in service as an Extraordinary Minister of Holy Communion, become a sacristan for weekend and/or weekday Masses.
 Before Mass a sacristan oversees the ministers needed for a Mass and prepares the vessels and clothes needed for Communion.
 During Mass a sacristan prepares the hosts and wine and brings Jesus from and to the Tabernacle.
 After Mass the sacristan cleans the vessels and organizes and puts away items for future Masses.

 Are you wanting to be in the middle of the action at Mass?
 There is no better way than becoming an altar server.
 You are right there holding the missal for Father as he gathers us in prayer.
 You are right next to the ambo (podium) holding the Light of Christ as the Gospel is proclaimed.
 Most importantly, you are right there when Jesus becomes present on the altar during consecration.
-Altar servers are 4th grade and older, including adults.
+Altar servers are 3rd grade and older, including adults.
 Severs assist the presider at Mass, including master server and candle bearer.
-Being a Master Server is open to those in 6th grade and up.
-Training is provided twice a year.
+Being a Master Server is open to those in 5th grade and up.
+Contact Terry Bogenhagen to get trained.

 Funeral Altar Servers